ochairo/vanillante/README.md

 ## Overview

-This project is a starter template for single-page applications.

-It's designed to be easy to maintain, scale, adapt, and modify.
-It's framework-agnostic and it aims to have zero dependencies.
-This allows for flexibility in customization with additional frameworks and libraries as needed.
+This starter template is for vanilla single-page applications, emphasizing simplicity and flexibility.
+It's framework-agnostic and aims to have zero dependencies, allowing easy customization with additional frameworks and libraries.

 ## Technology stack